JackErick55/NU_ROS2_Spring_2025/README1.md

 - `def move_forward(speed)`: – Defines a function named move_forward that takes an argument speed.

 - `print(f"Moving forward at {speed} m/s")` – Displays the speed at which the robot moves.

+  - The `f` before the string tells Python to use an **f-string**, short for formatted string literal.

+  - F-strings allow you to embed variables or expressions directly inside a string by placing the variable or expression in curly braces {}.

 - `move_forward(1.5)` – Calls the function with a speed of 1.5 m/s.